Chicago Gun Crime Lawyer

-During my career, I have represented people from all walks of life for gun offenses and weapons charges.
-I have represented off-duty security guards, housewives on shopping trips, convicted felons, hunters, out of state visitors who are legally allowed to carry firearms in their own states, antique gun collectors, military servicemen, fans of shooting and firearms, and competitive sharpshooters.
+Chicago Attorney Purav Bhatt has represented people from all walks of life for gun offenses and weapons charges.
+He has represented off-duty security guards, housewives on shopping trips, convicted felons, hunters, out of state visitors who are legally allowed to carry firearms in their own states, antique gun collectors, military servicemen, fans of shooting and firearms, and competitive sharpshooters.
 The one thing they have all had in common is that they found themselves in a position of having to explain their possession of firearms to the police.

 Chicago Gun Laws FAQ

 - Unlawful Use of Weapons (UUW) – 720 ILCS 5/24-1.1